dendronhq/dendron-site/vault/dendron.topic.references.md

 ### Range Reference

-A block range reference will include the contents of a note starting from a `start` header or block anchor, and ending at a `end` header or block anchor.
-You can also mix headers and block anchors.
+A range reference will include the contents of a note starting from a starting header or block anchor, and ending at an ending header or block anchor.
+The syntax is `![[note#start:#end]]`.

-#### With Header
+#### Example With Headers as Range Boundary

 ```
 ![[demo.embed.block#head1:#head3]]
 ```

-#### With Blocks
+#### Example With Blocks as Range Boundary

-You can also refer to block anchors in ranges.
-This allows you to refer to multiple paragraph, multiple list items etc. using a single reference.
-Let's look at a few examples of this as well:

 ```
 # Section